kubevela/kubevela.github.io/docs/platform-engineers/addon/intro.md

 To build an addon, you should follow some basic rules as follows.

 You need to create an addon directory to place addon resource files.
 Won't bother to create? `vela addon init` command will do this for you.
 You can create a basic structure or with a Helm component inside.
 Refer to `vela addon init -h` for details.
+For quick starts, just use `vela addon init your-addon-name`.

 Typically, the directory hierarchy looks like below: